-From there, the schools are assigned to their appropriate Tier, per the definitions below:
+From there, the schools are assigned to their appropriate designation, per the definitions below:

-- Tier 1: Exemplary School: A school that has no underperforming subgroups, a graduation rate of greater than 67 percent, and whose performance is in the top 10 percent of schools statewide. - Tier 2: Commendable School: A school that has no underperforming subgroups, a graduation rate above 67 percent, and whose performance is not in the top 10 percent of schools statewide. - Tier 3: Underperforming School: A school in which one or more subgroup is performing at or below the level of the "all students" group in the lowest-performing 5 percent of Title I schools. - Tier 4: Lowest-Performing School: A school that is in the lowest-performing 5 percent Title I schools in Illinois and those high schools that have a graduation rate of less than 67percent or less.
+- Exemplary School: A school that has no underperforming subgroups, a graduation rate of greater than 67 percent, and whose performance is in the top 10 percent of schools statewide. - Commendable School: A school that has no underperforming subgroups, a graduation rate above 67 percent, and whose performance is not in the top 10 percent of schools statewide. - Targeted Support School: A school in which one or more subgroup is performing at or below the level of the "all students" group in the lowest-performing 5 percent of Title I schools. - Comprehensive Support School: A school that is in the lowest-performing 5 percent Title I schools in Illinois and those high schools that have a graduation rate of less than 67percent or less.

-Based on this simulation, the schools would fall into the following Tiers:
+Based on this simulation, the schools would fall into the following designations:

-Tier School Name Reason Tier I - Exemplary STEM High This school has a graduation rate of greater than 67 percent, and whose performance is in the top 10 percent of schools statewide Tier II - Commendable County High This school has no underperforming subgroups, a graduation rate above 67 percent, but whose performance is not in the top 10 percent of schools statewide.
-Tier II - Commendable Town High School This school has no underperforming subgroups, a graduation rate above 67 percent, but whose performance is not in the top 10 percent of schools statewide.
-Tier III - Underperforming General Elementary This school has one or more subgroups performing at or below the level of the "all students" group in the lowest performing 5 percent of Title I schools (estimated at 50 for the purposes of this activity.
+Designation School Name Reason Exemplary STEM High This school has a graduation rate of greater than 67 percent, and whose performance is in the top 10 percent of schools statewide Commendable County High This school has no underperforming subgroups, a graduation rate above 67 percent, but whose performance is not in the top 10 percent of schools statewide.
+Commendable Town High School This school has no underperforming subgroups, a graduation rate above 67 percent, but whose performance is not in the top 10 percent of schools statewide.
+Targeted Support General Elementary This school has one or more subgroups performing at or below the level of the "all students" group in the lowest performing 5 percent of Title I schools (estimated at 50 for the purposes of this activity.
 Note that the Black, Hispanic, and Low Income demographic subgroups are below 50).
-Tier III - Underperforming School Value Middle This school has one or more subgroups performing at or below the level of the "all students" group in the lowest performing 5 percent of Title I schools (estimated at 50 for the purposes of this activity.
+Targeted Support Value Middle This school has one or more subgroups performing at or below the level of the "all students" group in the lowest performing 5 percent of Title I schools (estimated at 50 for the purposes of this activity.
 Note that the Hispanic, EP and IEP demographic subgroups are below 50).

-Tier IV - Lowest- President This school is clearly in the lowest-performing 5 percent Title I Performing School Elementary schools in Illinois and those high schools that have a graduation rate of less than 67percent or less.
+Comprehensive Support President This school is clearly in the lowest-performing 5 percent Title I Elementary schools in Illinois and those high schools that have a graduation rate of less than 67percent or less.